Overview of KEIZAI DOYUKAI

-KEIZAI DOYUKAI (Japan Association of Corporate Executives) is a private, nonprofit, nonpartisan organization that was founded in 1946 by 83 far-sighted business leaders, united by a common desire to contribute to reconstructing Japan's economy.
-In the almost 70 years since then, KEIZAI DOYUKAI has solidified its leadership role in improving the Japanese economic community and in seeking solutions for numerous domestic problems and ensuring the overall well-being of Japanese society.
+DOYUKAI* is a private, nonprofit, nonpartisan organization that was founded in 1946 by 83 far-sighted business leaders, united by a common desire to contribute to reconstructing Japan's economy.
+72 years since then, DOYUKAI has solidified its leadership role in improving the Japanese economic community and in seeking solutions for numerous domestic issues and ensuring the overall well-being of Japanese society.

-KEIZAI DOYUKAI is deeply concerned with the problems the world confronts today and is committed to making Japan part of the solution.
+DOYUKAI is deeply concerned with the challenges the world confronts today and is committed to making Japan part of the solution.
 This commitment is embodied in a range of activities designed to engage Japan with the rest of the world.

 Through the active participation of business leaders who possess a clear vision of the future and wish to sincerely take on challenges to realize it, DOYUKAI strives tirelessly to achieve ever-greater national well-being in harmony with the world economy.